i05nagai/memorandum/language/english_speaking.md

 * bureaucracy
 * compliant
     * The athletes were not compliant with the coach
+    * BigQuery standard SQL is compliant with the SQL 2011 standard
 * molten
     * Molten lava is highly charged with gases
 * informal